alexch/codelikethis/public/lessons/db/mongodb.md

 # MongoDB

+# MongoDB Overview

+* document database (NoSQL)
+* horizontal sharding => can theoretically serve *trillions* of records
+* uses JavaScript for data definition and manipulation
+* built-in map-reduce for dynamic collections
+* indexing on fields by value or free-text search

+> "Mongo is not a toy, although it can be fun to play with." - Josh Burke

 # Concept: Database

 to connect to a database you need a Mongo URI (or URL) identifying the server, port, etc.: